netlify/cli/docs/commands/init.md

 # `init`

 <!-- AUTO-GENERATED-CONTENT:START (GENERATE_COMMANDS_DOCS) -->
 Configure continuous deployment for a new or existing site.
-To create a new site without continuous deployment, see https://cli.netlify.com/commands/init.
+To create a new site without continuous deployment, use `netlify sites:create`

 **Usage**